jonurce/FTS_Calibration/README.md

 The main reason for this approach to fail is that there was a **noticeable jump in wrench values for every time the code was run**.

 The python script and the collected data showing the jumps is available in:
-├──Datasets
+- Datasets
-│    └──0_SensOne_jumps
+  - 0_SensOne_jumps
-│       ├──x-axis
+    - x-axis
-│       ├──y-axis
+    - y-axis
-│       └──z-axis
+    - z-axis
-└──0_get_data_sensONE.py
+- 0_get_data_sensONE.py

 ## Calibration approach 1: Known mass and orientation
 For this approach, a known mass was used, attached to the 3D printed sensor using a jig, and the FTS was attached to a UR3e robotic arm to know the orientation.